koki-develop/todoist-go/README.md

 #### Handling Errors

-go-todoist returns a `RequestError` with status code and body when an error response is returned from the Todoist REST API.
+todoist-go returns a `RequestError` with status code and body when an error response is returned from the Todoist REST API.

 ```go
 package main